Rebuilding, When Your Relationship Ends

 This books transformed my 2023.

 My 2023 began with loss, mistrust and exhaustion.
-I had just chased down to several foreign police stations for a case that both the police officers and myself knew would go nowhere.
-Back home - the temporary shelter I rented that I called home - my small, north-facing apartment was not welcoming me with natural light or warmth.
+I had just chased down several foreign police stations for a case that both the police officers and I knew would go nowhere.
+Back home–the temporary shelter I rented that I called home–my small, north-facing apartment did not welcome me with natural light or warmth.
 It never would.
-I had already paused my hobbies, my therapies, my Yoga and workouts, my YouTube / blog / Podcast a few months before.
-Anything that required a dedicated mental and physical space could not co-exist with the mess that the life had around me.
-My year-long battles with the people who I had been in the closest and deepest relationships with drained me.
+I had already paused my hobbies, my therapies, my Yoga and workouts, and my YouTube / blog / Podcast a few months before.
+Anything that required a dedicated mental and physical space could not co-exist with the mess that life had around me.
+My year-long battles with the people whom I had been in the closest and deepest relationships drained me.
 Work was the only thing that I had energy to deal with.
-At least it offered me to escape from one dissatisfying reality to another.
-I was in desperate need of rebuilding - rebuilding my self worth, my energy, my social support system, and the most important of all, my relationship with myself.
+At least it offered me an escape from one dissatisfying reality to another.
+I was in desperate need of rebuilding–rebuilding my self worth, my energy, my social support system, and most importantly, my relationship with myself.

-Reading the book and writing the rebuilding journal along helped me to stitch my broken heart together and find my strength.
-At the end of the year 2023, on 31st December 2023, on the day when I finished the last page of the book and wrote down the last period on my rebuilding journal, I felt the tranquility that had been long lost in the last years.
-My heart, mind and body was filled with the strength and positive energy that generated from the true self love.
-As I flipped through all of the highlighted quotes in the book, my heart was pounding with the urge to share those words to the people I know and care, and to anyone whom I can reach through my blog, because you all deserve to be nurtured by those beautiful and empowering words.
+Reading the book and writing the rebuilding journal alongside helped me stitch my broken heart together and find my strength.
+At the end of 2023, on 31st December, as I finished the last page of the book and wrote down the last period on my rebuilding journal, I felt the tranquility that had been long lost over the last years.
+My heart, mind and body were filled with strength and positive energy generated from true self love.
+As I flipped through all of the highlighted quotes in the book, my heart pounded with the urge to share those words with people I know and care about, and with anyone I can reach through my blog.
+You all deserve to be nurtured by those beautiful and empowering words.

-To you, my readers, no matter whatever you are going through in life, do know that you have the strength in you more than you may think you do, and deserve to be loved.
+To you, my readers, no matter whatever you are going through in life, do know that you have more strength in you than you may think, and you deserve to be loved.
 Here are the 10 quotes from the book that I wanted to share with you:

 As adults, we forget to pay attention to our feelings, to be creative, to take time for ourselves, to invest in our spiritual well-being.
 We internalised the rejection of these healthy parts in order to get along, to belong, to get good grades, to make money, to be what others wanted us to be.
 Now we feel more or less unloved, not nurtured, not okay.